 A. Exempt and Faculty Hiring Procedures: The recruitment, selection, and hiring of exempt employees is accomplished by the employing department with approval of the appropriate director, dean/vice president, or executive vice president and provost, and the Office of Human Resource Services.
-Additional procedures for filling executive and faculty positions are contained in the Search Committee Guidelines, available through Human Resource Services at http://hr.nmsu.edu/searchcommittee/
+Additional procedures for filling executive and faculty positions are contained in the Search Committee Guidelines.

 - B. Recruitment: If no underutilization exists in the job grouping, positions may be posted for a minimum of 14 calendar days.
 If underutilization exists, the position is normally posted for 28 calendar days in order to generate an adequate applicant pool.
-Requests for exception to the 28 day posting may be submitted to the Office of Human Resource Services for consideration. - C. Search Committee Procedures: Procedures to be followed when involving a search committee in the recruitment and selection process are contained in the Search Committee Guidelines, available through Human Resource Services at http://hr.nmsu.edu/searchcommittee/ - D. Dual Career Couples: Dual career couples comprise an increasing percentage of university professionals.
+Requests for exception to the 28 day posting may be submitted to the Office of Human Resource Services for consideration. - C. Search Committee Procedures: Procedures to be followed when involving a search committee in the recruitment and selection process are contained in the Search Committee Guidelines which is available in all departmental offices and the Office of Institutional Equity/EEO. - D. Dual Career Couples: Dual career couples comprise an increasing percentage of university professionals.
 To recruit and retain diverse employees, New Mexico State University and the University of Texas at El Paso support efforts to accommodate the needs of dual career couples.
 Assistance in identifying employment opportunities in the southern New Mexico and El Paso, Texas area is available to aid in family relocation to our communities. - E. Job Sharing: When two people may be in the same academic department, a job sharing arrangement may be established.
 Salary and work duties are negotiable between the two people and the department subject to approval by the appropriate college dean and the executive vice president and provost.
-Candidates should discuss job sharing with the department head as early as possible in the search process. - F. Athletic Coaches and Directors: In recognition of the unique nature of the recruitment and hiring of athletic coaches and athletic directors, upon the approval of the chancellor, the university allows an alternative recruitment process for these positions.
-The hiring official may utilize an alternative process not requiring a public posting and fill a new or vacant coaching or athletic director position when the urgency of committing a job offer to a candidate is documented and/or utilization of the standard competitive processes otherwise required under this Rule is not practical to secure the selection of a highly qualified candidate.
-All candidates hired under this exception will serve under time-limited contract appointments.
+Candidates should discuss job sharing with the department head as early as possible in the search process. - 4.30.05 RULE 4.30.05: Employment Background Review Rule [Policy approved by the Administrative Council 04.11.06; policy adoption ratified by the Board of Regents 9.08.06] [Amendment adopted by the Administrative Council 07.08.08; ratified by the Board of Regents 07.15.08]